jackarailo/jackarailo.github.io/_posts/2019-04-24-Ubuntu_login.md

 {% endhighlight %}

 5. Edit `#2c001e` to the hex color code of your choice.
 Refer to [hex color codes here](https://htmlcolorcodes.com/).
 For the same grey color as above use `#727272`.
-6. Save and close the file.
+6. Save and close the file
-6. reboot and your new ubuntu login screen color should be there.
+7. reboot and your new ubuntu login screen color should be there

 ### Acknowledgements and References